Paul Hunter Peckham

-Paul Hunter Peckham is a professor of biomedical engineering and orthopedics at the Case Western Reserve University, and holds eight patents related to neural prosthetics.
+Paul Hunter Peckham is an American biomedical engineer.
+He is professor of biomedical engineering and orthopedics at the Case Western Reserve University, and holds eight patents related to neural prosthetics.
 Peckham's research involves developing prostheses to restore function in the upper extremities for paralyzed individuals with spinal cord injury.

 Early life and education

 Peckham is the oldest son in his family, where his father was a package salesman based in Elmira, New York.
 He completed a Bachelor of Science degree in mechanical engineering at the Clarkson College of Technology.
 He later pursued a Master of Science degree, and a doctorate in biomedical engineering at Case Western Reserve University.
 Peckham was based in a research lab based at the Highland View Hospital, where he was carrying out research in the field of spinal cord injury.

 Research career

 Peckham joined the Case Western Reserve University as a member of the faculty in 1972, and is currently a Donnell professor of Biomedical Engineering and Orthopaedics, where his research involves using functional electrical stimulation to restore function to upper extremities, including hands and arms, in paralyzed individuals with spinal cord injuries.

 In 1977, Peckham met Jim Jatich, who had been left without movement in his fingers and a wrist as a result of a diving accident.
 In collaboration with 25 doctors and researchers, Peckham co-developed multiple iterations of neural prostheses over nine years, which could be implanted, and relied on electrical stimulation to control neuromuscular activation.
 This neural prosthetic, called Freehand, was further tested with Jatich, who was able to type using an electric typewriter six months after implantation.
 Peckham later founded NeuroControl Corp. in the 1990s, raising $30 million in funding and receiving two Food & Drug Administration approvals for functional electrical stimulation products for spinal cord patients (including selling Freehand to the public), before the company failed due to insufficient sales.

 Peckham holds the position of Distinguished University Professor at Case Western University.
 He has published over 200 academic papers, with over 15,000 citations, resulting in an h-index and i10-index of 60 and 132 respectively.
 He is cited as an inventor on eight patents related to neural prosthesis by the United States Patent and Trademark Office.